Uganda Family Vacation

 That depends on the family.
 Uganda may not fit the mold of a conventional holiday destination, as it lacks swimming beaches, amusement parks, and resort-style hotels.
+Yet it offers an unforgettable experience for adventurous families who love the outdoors and wildlife.

-Or sharing a game drive in search of the giant African elephants and tree-climbing lions.
-Or enjoying a boat trip on a timeless tropical waterway teeming with hippos, crocodiles, and waterbirds.
-Uganda isn’t for everyone—if your children would rather spend their time in a mall than on a nature trail, it may not be ideal.
+Uganda is not for everyone—if your children would rather spend their time in a mall than on a nature trail, it may not be ideal.
 But for families open to adventure and wildlife, a Uganda safari can be the trip of a lifetime.

 There are two fixed age restrictions relating to travel in Uganda with kids: children under 15 cannot track mountain gorillas, and children under 12 cannot track chimpanzees.
 In some cases, the Uganda Wildlife Authority (UWA) may allow exceptions for kids just a few months short of the required age, but paperwork must be completed in advance.